A little bit of context: the energy authority (ARERA)

 - Taxes

-1. Import or national production: the free market | 3.
+| 1.
+Import or domestic production: the free market | 3.
 Distribution: local monopolies |

-2. Transportation: the high - voltage national grid is managed by Terna | 4.
-Supplier: anybody among the free market vendors or the regulated market operator (generally linked to the local distributor) |
+| 2.
+Transportation: the high-voltage national grid, managed by Terna | 4.
+Supplier: any free-market vendor or the regulated-market operator (usually linked to the local distributor) |

 Distribution